IB-DP & CP 15-19

-Students entering our Pre-DP grade 10 spend the year getting academically ready for the IB Diploma course.
+Students entering our high school begin in Pre-DP (grade 10).
+They spend the year getting academically ready for the IB Diploma or Career-related Programme.
 They work hard on their languages, English and Chinese, and on their science and mathematics skills by completing assessments based on IBDP teaching practice and marking criteria.
-In this way, they will be ready for challenge of the Diploma.
-They choose from art, drama or music, as well as two sciences and between economics or business management.
+In this way, they will be ready for challenges of the final two years.
+They choose from art, drama or music, as well as two sciences and between economics, geography or business management.
 PE and Approaches to Learning help their fitness and health and enhance their communication and academic skills.
-Grade 10 complete an independent Service and ATL project, demonstrating their independent responsibility and resilience in research.

-This year is a vital one for students coming in from other educational systems and other countries.
-It gives them time to understand the rigor of the IBDP and to decide if they are ready for it.
+Grade 10 is a vital year for students coming from other educational systems and other countries.
+It gives them time to understand the rigor of the IB and to decide if they are ready for it.

 IBDP

-All subjects have Internal Assessment (IA) (marked by the school and moderated externally) and External Assessment (exams that are sat at school and marked externally).
+The majority subjects have Internal Assessment (IA) (marked by the school and moderated externally) and External Assessment (exams that are sat at school and marked externally).
+Studies in the Arts, do not have regularly examinations but rather extensive portfolio requirements.

-Theory of Knowledge (TOK) is an transdisciplinary subject, which explores the nature and origin of knowledge and how it is acquired and passed on generation to generation.
+Theory of Knowledge (TOK) is a transdisciplinary subject, which explores the nature and origin of knowledge and how it is acquired and passed on from generation to generation.
 Along with CAS it adds coherence to the IBDP programme.

 The Extended Essay (EE) is a challenge for DP candidates to complete and original piece of research and consideration in an area of interest to them.
 It is based on scholarship rules and regulations.